Security and Acceptable Use Policy EX ARMY-UK.COM (EX.MOD)"

-1. This page defines the general "EX.ARMY UK (EX.MOD)" policy governing the use of its external Internet resources by "EX.MOD" staff and by general internet users.
+1. This page defines the general EX ARMY-UK.COM (EX.MOD)" policy governing the use of its external Internet resources by "EX.MOD" staff and by general internet users.

 2. All "EX.MOD" information systems are liable to a recording and monitoring regime intended to maintain security and to ensure that "EX.MOD" internet services remains available to all

 users, which include both automated and manual audit procedures to identify unauthorized attempts to upload or change information, or otherwise cause damage.